jordy-el/colours-of-motion/README.md

 # Colours of Motion

-> Make a panorama of colours used in a Movie
+> Make a panorama of colours from a movie

 This ruby script takes a movie file as an input, processes the frames, and turns the